Rental Rush: Demand High In Sacramento Region

 “I’ve offered two places to pay two extra months rent, on top of the security deposit, and we’re still not getting anything,” Villegas said.

 Some have reported seeing their credit ding each time it’s checked as they continue to apply, only to be passed over for someone else.
-They’ve noticed their scores taking a dive as a result, making it harder for them to one day have a fighting chance at securing a rental.MORE NEWS: Child Tax Credit: How Much Money Can Parents Expect In Monthly Payments?
+They’ve noticed their scores taking a dive as a result, making it harder for them to one day have a fighting chance at securing a rental.MORE NEWS: CHP Officer In Sacramento Recognized For Helping Blind Pedestrian

 Others say they’ve lost hundreds of dollars in application fees and never receive refunds.